-In '69 Willie again had some nice power numbers but he went AWOL for a week during the season when he thought he wasn't being appreciated (he was pissed off about the way he'd been used in the Series).
-In '70 he hurt his ankle and was done by mid-July in what may have turned out to be his best season.
+In '69 Horton again had some nice power numbers but he went AWOL for a week during the season when he thought he wasn't being appreciated (he was pissed off about the way he'd been used in the Series).
+In '70 he hurt his ankle and was done by mid-July in what was setting up to be his best season.
 In '71 he was healthy but he began being platooned in left and started playing right field.
 He also got a new manager that year named Billy Martin and the two didn't get along terribly well.
 That situation sort of peaked in a bad way in '72.
-Willie showed up to spring training overweight and during the season would hurt his foot and shoulder.
+Willie showed up to spring training overweight and during the season would hurt his foot and shoulder, missing a bunch of time.
 Martin also benched him, the first time that had happened, and Willie turned in by far his worst offensive numbers.
-In '73 he patched things up with Billy a bit, was promised the left field job again, and benefited from time with his new roomie, Frank Howard.
-He started the season going 12 for 25 and raised his average 82 points.
-By '74 his legs were really breaking down and he had his knee operated on.
+And that was topped off by a one for ten performance in the playoffs.
+After the nice bounce in '73, Willie's legs were starting to break down and he had his knee operated on, missing half the season.
+Too bad because he went out hitting .298 with 47 RBI's in just 238 at bats.
 He did, however, have enough power to kill a pigeon with a ball he hit.
-In '75 he was given the DH job and responded nicely, putting up his best power numbers in years.
+In '75 he was given the DH job and responded nicely, putting up his best full-season power numbers in years (25 homers and 92 RBI's).
 He won top DH award that year (it is now called the Edgar Martinez Award).
 In '76 Alex Johnson and Rusty Staub were added to the lineup so Willie lost some at bats.
 He also re-hurt his knee that season and in '77 after one game he was sent to the Rangers for Steve Foucault.
-He had a good season during the Texas revival but at the end of the year was traded to Cleveland with David Clyde for Tom Buskey and John Lowenstein.
-He also played for Oakland and Toronto that year which meant his spray paint got quite a workout - he kept his batting helmet and repainted it every time he joined a new team.
-In Toronto that year he had a wiggy experience when he and his family had a fight with some fans in the parking lot and a mountie hit him over the head, putting Willie in the hospital, according to him with a coma for two weeks.
-But redemption happily came in '79 when, picked up by the Mariners, he put up a .279 average with 29 homers and 106 RBIs to win the Comeback Player of the Year, also winning that Edgar Martinez to be thing again.
-A disappointing '80 season followed and after a trade to Texas again, Willie would get to Pittsburgh and play the next two years for the Pirates' Triple A club, where he put up quite good numbers, but not good enough to be recalled.
-After a year in Mexico in '83 he was done.
-For his career he hit .273 with 325 homers and 1,163 RBIs.
-He also played in four All-Star games.

 In '85 old antagonist and new friend Billy Martin brought in Willie to coach the Yankees.
 He also coached for the White Sox in '86.
 After a bunch of years affiliated with some non-profits, Willie hooked up with the Tigers in 2000 in admin as a community outreach guy.
 He is still there.